OECD: Objectives and issues

+Multilateral Surveillance

+The OECD conducts multilateral surveillance as part of its economic monitoring and policy co-ordination activities among member countries.
+This function has developed through regular peer reviews, comparative analysis, and policy assessments carried out within the framework of the Organisation's committees and its Economics Department.

 Taxation

 The OECD sets the rules governing international taxation for multinationals through the OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations, a Model Tax Convention and country-by-country reporting rules.